 COVAX is part of Access to Covid-19 Tools (ACT) Accelerator, a global collaboration among 10 international organizations seeking tens of billions of dollars for tests, medicines and vaccines.
 After WHO declared COVID-19 was a pandemic, the ACT-Accelerator was launched last April at an event co-hosted by Tedros, French President Emmanuel Macron, European Commission President Ursula von der Leyen and the Bill & Melinda Gates Foundation.

 The aim of COVAX is to accelerate the development and production of COVID-19 vaccines and to guarantee all nations have fair and equitable access.
 Its agreements secured doses of emerging vaccines and vaccine candidates from drug makers such as AstraZeneca, Novavax, Janssen and Sanofi-GSK.

-Rich countries with 15 percent of the global population, however, have reserved 51 percent of the most promising vaccine candidates, according to a peer-reviewed study published last month in the BMJ medical trade journal by researchers at U.S.-based Johns Hopkins Bloomberg School of Public Health.
+Rich countries with 15% of the global population, however, have reserved 51% of the most promising vaccine candidates, according to a peer-reviewed study published last month in the BMJ medical trade journal by researchers at U.S.-based Johns Hopkins Bloomberg School of Public Health.

 End of the line forms around 2024

 Coronvirus vaccines arrived unusually quickly compared to the usual pace of development.
 Many benefited from massive government investment.
 But the global vaccination campaign still faces major obstacles such as gaining public trust, meeting cold storage requirements and hiring enough health workers.